Tanvir000Tonoy/2025/README.md

 ```
 Got Unconditional letter from RMIT, Swinburne and QUT so I have to prepare for the visa documents I will continue learning this after getting the visa :O

+Got police clearence from Bangladesh police

+Trying to recreate the sop
 ```

  2. [ ] Data Analytics :